My friend George aka. GentlemanRocker did a rather amazing record called “In A World” which I had the pleasure to master for him.

 Huge sample pack containing samples from the best drum machines ever build.
 Scroll down for a list of sampled drum machines.

-What seems to be double is double, actually (like “Roland DR-110” and “Boss DR-110”), but from different sources.
+What seems to be double is double, actually (like “Roland DR-110” and “Boss DR-110”), but from different sources (machines).
+Remember, in the analog world no two machines sound the same.
 You may find the samples slightly different.

 |Ace Tone Rhythm Ace|